 - Chondroitin sulphates and glucosamine in bone broth may help reduce inflammation and Dr. Canale, MD., from the American Academy of Orthopedic Surgeons certainly seems to be a fan.
 Even Dr. Natasha Campbell-McBride, MD., recommends bone broth as part of her gut healing protocol.

 I could go on, but you get the point.
-Bone broth contains a whole bunch of awesomeness that can help you live a better life.
-If you look at other cultures like the Japanese, Koreans, and even the French, you can see the benefits of a good bone broth.
-If you speak to your 1oo-year-old Grandma, she would tell you about the importance of utilizing every part of an animal and how bone broth was a staple in times of sickness.
+Bone broth contains a whole bunch of awesomeness, and if you look at other cultures like the Japanese, Koreans, and even the French, you can see the effects of a good bone broth.
+If you speak to your 103-year-old Grandma, she would tell you about the importance of utilizing every part of an animal and how bone broth was a staple back in the day.

 Cracked heals?
 There’s a bone broth for that.